windmaomao/adventofcode/2015/md/00_pattern.md

 #### Test

-Test is an early plan of how you measure the success of the solution, and if better crafted, should reveal how you decouple and assemble all units via predefined interfaces.
-The test normally tells how you're going to approach the problem.
+Test is an early plan of how you measure the success of the solution, and if better crafted, should reveal how you decouple and assemble all units back to solve the puzzle.

-Your driver of writing test early on is mostly driven by your eager of having a workable solution in the end.
+Your driver of writing test early on is mostly driven by your eagerness of having a workable solution in the end.
 Your reputation is on the line, your money is in the pot, but how can you increase the chance of the success before seeing it?

-Your experience, or what you have learned so far from the past, will lead into what kinda of test you write.
+Your experience, or what you have learned so far from the past, will lead into the type of test you write.
 This is a money/risk game, and imagine it's all your money, you're managing it for the long run.
-To some extent, what could teach you here is more of risk management than a computer technique.
+To some extent, this is risk management topic, not a computer technique.
+Mastering the technique